levelkdev/ttcr/README.md

 `truffle develop` - Run the development console

-In the dev console: Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with truffle.
+In the dev console: Note inside the development console we don't preface commands with truffle.

-`compile`
+`compile` - Compile the smart contract
-`migrate`
+`migrate` - Migrate the smart contract

 Outside the dev console: